zard777/Hacking_game_bunker/Hakoniwa-Explorer-Plus/README.md

 3) While in-game, do some actions (ex: Eat **_Rainbow Seeds_** to gain MaxHP + STR + DEF + ...)

-4) And back to debugger of CE, we found 2 lines of opcodes, I only focus on this:
+4) And back to debugger of CE, we found 2 lines of opcodes, I was only focusing on this:

 **`00435F5A -- add EAX, ECX`**
 ```